MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_datasets.rst

 Example 2:
 ----------

-The source variable in this example is particulate pseudo cobalamin ('Me_PseudoCobalamin_Particulate_pM' see lines 5-6) measured by Ingalls lab during the KM1315 cruise.
+The source variable is particulate pseudo cobalamin ('Me_PseudoCobalamin_Particulate_pM' see lines 5-6) measured by Ingalls lab during the KM1314 cruise.
 This variable is colocalized with one target variabele, 'picoprokaryote' concentration, from Darwin model (lines 7-8).
-The colocalized data, then is visualized. please review the above Example 1, since the mentioned tips apply to this example too.
+The colocalized data is visualized (lines 26-29).
+Please review Example 1, since the mentioned tips apply to this example too.

 |